Small Business Energy Plans in Texas

 Consider the following factors when shopping for small business electricity:

-• Electricity rates: Rates fluctuate based on the energy market and location.
-The rate you pay may differ from a small business nearby.
-The average business electricity rate in Texas is currently 8.78 cents per kilowatt-hour (kWh).
+• Electricity rates: Rates fluctuate based on location and the energy market, which is why the rate you pay may differ from a small business nearby.
+The average business electricity rate in Texas is 9 cents per kilowatt-hour, based on the latest Energy Information Administration (EIA) data.
 Keep this rate in mind when comparing business electricity rate quotes.

 • Energy consumption: Your business electricity bill will depend on your energy consumption, which is the amount of electricity used to operate your business.